In this article, we lay out the fundamental steps for recovering from any minor injury.

 The main goals of this phase are to eliminate swelling and inflammation, and regain full range of motion.
 Ice therapy is no longer necessary, but compression therapy may be useful during light resistance and stretching movements to help tack down and re-establish proper joint tissue positioning.

-Massage therapy, such as deep tissue using a mobility blade, can be started here to break up scar tissue and begin the healing process.
-Examples of light resistance training for an elbow problem could include bicep curls with five pound weights, wrist exercises, or modified pushups with knees on the floor — all dependent upon pain and strength levels.
+Manual therapy (massage therapy) can be started here to reduce pain and guarding, along with some light resistance training .
+Examples of light resistance training for an elbow injury could include isometric bicep curls with an elastic band, weighted wrist exercises, or modified pushups with knees on the floor — all dependent upon pain and strength levels.

 Phase 3: Stability